Participatory budgeting (PB) is a process where local people directly decide how to spend part of a public budget in the community they live.

 - £15,000 for projects in Seaton, Tillydrone and Woodside.

-Voting days will take place next year where members of the community will have the opportunity to vote for their favourite projects and winning bids will be announced.
+Members of the community have the opportunity to vote for their favourite projects.